NFL Predictions Week 15: Picks and Odds Advice for Latest Schedule

 Seattle Seahawks (-3.5) at San Francisco 49ers

 Fueled by Week 13's 43-16 stampede over the San Francisco 49ers, the Seattle Seahawks have produced 121 points during their active four-game winning streak.
-Despite upsetting the Denver Broncos last weekend, the 3-10 49ers could still draw next year's top draft pick.
+Despite upsetting the Denver Broncos last time out, the 3-10 49ers could still draw next year's top draft pick.

 Even on the road, 3.5 points is a noticeably light line.
 Most experts agree, as 78 percent of participating analysts picked the Seahawks against the spread on BettingPros.

 Per Football Outsiders, Seattle ranks No. 8 in Defensive-Adjusted Value Over Average (DVOA).
-Only the Buffalo Bills and Arizona Cardinals have fared worse in overall efficiency than the 49ers, who have lost all four games against teams with a winning record by 69 combined points.
+Only the Buffalo Bills and Arizona Cardinals have fared worse in overall efficiency than the 49ers, who have lost all four of their games against teams with winning records by 69 combined points.

-Thet must fix their turnover woes to have any chance of staying competitive.
-Two weeks ago, the 49ers ceded three giveaways while forcing no takeaways.
+They must fix their turnover woes to have any chance of staying competitive.
+In Week 13, the 49ers ceded three giveaways while forcing no takeaways.
 While typically not a predictable outcome, they foist the NFL's worst turnover margin (-21) on account of their NFL-low two interceptions.

 Russell Wilson, meanwhile, has tossed just six picks all season.
-Per Pro Football Reference, only four quarterbacks have a lower career interception percentage than his 1.9.
+Per Pro Football Reference, only four quarterbacks have lower career interception percentages than his 1.9.

-The precise quarterback needed only 17 passes to post four touchdowns in Week 13's win.
-Although such rousing success will be difficult to sustain in such few opportunities, he should enjoy another reasonably efficient outing a defense acquiescing a 102.1 passer rater.
+The quarterback needed only 17 passes to post four touchdowns in Week 13's win.
+Although such rousing success will be difficult to sustain in such few opportunities, he should enjoy another reasonably efficient outing.

 These trends diminish the odds of San Francisco swinging the game on high-variance plays.
 The way Seattle is rolling, such breaks are necessary to avenge a blowout loss.

 Yet bettors should pay attention to Doug Baldwin's status.
-The 30-year-old wideout is expected to return from a hip injury after missing Monday night's win.
+The 30-year-old wideout is expected to return from a hip injury after missing Monday night's win over the Minnesota Vikings.
 Although Baldwin has registered just 388 yards and two touchdowns in a subpar season, Wilson has still benefited from his presence:

 Brady Henderson @BradyHenderson